 - For information on how to report the sale on Schedule D, see Publication 550, Investment Income and Expenses.

 For estates of decedents who died in 2010, basis is generally determined as described above.
-However, the executor of a decedent who died in 2010 may elect out of the estate tax rules for 2010 and use the modified carryover of basis rules.
+However, the executor of a decedent who died in 2010 may elect out of the Federal estate tax rules for 2010 and use the modified carryover of basis rules.

 Under this special election, the basis of property inherited from a decedent who died during 2010 is generally the lesser of: